Blog

 Founder-to-CEO failures are personality mismatches, not skill gaps.
 High-Vision founders who built the startup often lack the Discipline scaling demands.

-Personality and social media: what your posts reveal — and what they don't
+Personality and social media: what your posts really reveal

 Sales personality research overturns the extravert myth: Conscientiousness is the top Big Five sales predictor, not Extraversion.
 From 35,000 salespeople.